Source (14 min)

 3. Configure any conditions or filters you require and click Next.

 4. Configure your mapping options.
 You can choose between count and sum aggregate types.
-Use the dropdowns to configure the Period, Amount, and Group By options, Click Apply.
+Use the dropdowns to configure the Period, Amount, and Group By options, and click Apply.

-The chart configured will display the opportunity amount by the close month.
+The chart configured will display the opportunity amount for the current month.

 05 Apex Class Source

-The Apex Class source is useful if you have a complex query that Titan or Salesforce Reports does not support.
-Click here to add an Apex Class in Salesforce
+The Apex Class source is helpful if you have a complex query that Titan or Salesforce Reports do not support.
+Click here to add an Apex Class in Salesforce.

 1. Insert a chart into your project.
 The Salesforce Configuration window opens.